tytydraco/yessleep/out/Yesterday_My_Fiancé_and_I_went_for_a_hike_in_a_forest_When_I_returned_I_learned_I_was_missing_for_10_years.md

 “Of course I want time without a ton of other people, I just think it is strange that we haven’t seen anyone else while we have been here.
 I mean it IS a holiday weekend, you would think we would have passed by some other wilderness enthusiast or gun-ho parents dragging their kids along to get away from technology for once in their life.”

 “This is a pretty big place, we probably have passed by others but just didn’t notice them,” Andrew said as he sat his bag down on the table and stretched his arms.
-I smiled as he took off his shirt and stretched his taught form.
+I smiled as he took off his shirt and stretched his taut form.
 I took a few steps towards him and gave him a peck before I spoke again.

 “Take a picture with me.”
 I said leaning against him and fishing my phone from my pocket.